Biola’s Position on Sexuality and Marriage

 Harassment and Bullying

-We do lament the insensitive and often callous treatment that students working through these issues may have received from the Christian community.
-All members of the Biola Community are expected to treat one another with respect and Christ-like compassion.
-Insults, slurs and other forms of derogatory speech have no place in a Christian community.
-Through faculty & staff training, peer education and example we seek to educate staff and students about the harm caused by disrespectful or flippant speech around this topic.
+We acknowledge that too often Christian communities have felt unkind or inhospitable for those who experience same-sex attraction or identify as LGBTQ.
+All members of the Biola community are expected to treat one another with respect and Christ-like compassion.
+Any form of harassment, bullying, insults, slurs and other forms of derogatory speech or behavior have no place in a Christian community.
+These inappropriate behaviors will be directly addressed by the university (see Biola’s Sexual Misconduct Policy).
+Through faculty and staff training, peer education, and by example, we seek to educate faculty, staff, and students about the harm caused by disrespectful or flippant speech surrounding this topic.

 Faculty-Student or Staff-Student Relationships

 A dating relationship between a professor and a student enrolled in his/her class, or an advisor and an advisee, is generally prohibited.
 Dating relationships between faculty and students not currently enrolled in their classes, or between supervisors and subordinates or student workers, are generally deemed unwise.
 Such consensual relationships may create an environment in which power differences may be unfairly exploited, the respect and trust given someone in authority may be violated, and pressure may be subtly or inadvertently exerted on those in a vulnerable position (from the Faculty Handbook, section 9.4, 2/1/95).
 Any inappropriate or unwelcome contact initiated by a faculty or staff member should be dealt with under the Discrimination & Sexual Harassment policy.